lowply/coffee/README.md

 Facebook /
 Twitter

 :warning: All you can do in this shop is to taste a cup of coffee.
-Reading a book, working with your laptop, chatting with your friend and taking photos are prohibited by the house rule.
+Reading a book, working on your laptop, chatting with your friend and taking photos are prohibited by the house rule.
 The time you're allowed to spend here is less than 30 minutes.
 Wow, yeah?
-Better to go with someone fluent in Japanese.
-Try "Miyabi Set" - A course of three cup of coffee, 2500 JPY.
+Better to go with someone who's fluent in Japanese.
+Then try "Miyabi Set", a combination of three cups of coffee, only costs 2500 JPY.
 Read [this article](http://d.hatena.ne.jp/globalhead/20150410/p1) before you go (Sorry in Japanese!)

 ---